phyunsj/opc-ua-monitoring/README.md

 ## Overview

 Make the manufacturuing data available so that it can be visialized and trigger alerts.
-Read tag values from OPC-HA and also write values to OPC HA.
+Read tag values from OPC UA Server and also write values to OPC UA Server.

 1. OPC UA Server - Node-RED OPCUA Server
 2. OPC UA Agent/Client - Node-RED OPCUA Client